z4gon/ice-attack-vfx-unity/README.md

             1. Remove the face camera plane component.
             1. **Size**
                 1. Remove size over life, but replace with a constant set size.
-                1. Make the size a parameter to control via code, each subsequent burst should be bigger.
+                1. Parametrize the size, each subsequent burst should be bigger.
             1. **Color**
                 1. Parametrize a color to be able to configure the VFX, using the set color component.
                 1. Keep color over life to be able to fade it out.
-                1. Make color over life to multiply the parametrized color, not override, so it blends.
+                1. Make color over life to have Alpha mode, so that it only affects the Alpha of the parametrized color.
         1. In the **Initialize Particle** node of the VFX.
-            1. Rotate the particles to make them parallel to the ground.
+            1. Rotate the particles 90 degrees to make them parallel to the ground.

     1. Group this system's components in the VFX Graph for readability.